Profile of Maison M. Chapoutier

-Chapoutier is today one of the most important and prestigious negotiants in the northern Rhône wine country, with the largest vineyard holdings in the Hermitage hill.
+Today, Chapoutier is one of the most important and prestigious negotiants in the northern Rhône wine country, with the largest vineyard holdings in the Hermitage hill.
 From their base at the heart of the spectacular Rhône Valley, Chapoutier continues to set benchmarks for what can be achieved from the immensely varied terroir of this region – every label that leaves these cellar doors is a superbly crafted example of its appellation.
-What’s more, this dynamic family have extended their expertise globally, and now produce great wines in countries as diverse as Australia, Portugal, and the US.
+What’s more, this dynamic family have extended their expertise globally and now produce great wines in countries as diverse as Australia, Portugal, and the US.
 Fundamental to the Chapoutier approach is a philosophy that, above all else, demonstrates the highest respect for maintaining a natural balance in the vineyard; Chapoutier is a leading bio-dynamic grower in the region, believing that artificial additions should be limited as much as humanly possible.
-Such dedication to preserving the unique properties of each terroir is immediately apparent when one tastes Chapoutier’s range of wines, which show an unmistakable sense of place and authenticity.
+Such dedication to preserving each terroir’s unique properties is immediately apparent when one tastes Chapoutier’s range of wines, which show an unmistakable sense of place and authenticity.

 This remarkable family concern can trace its origins back to the 19th century when Chapoutier’s ancestors worked these ancient vines as farmers rather than producers.
 However, a distant ancestor, Polydor Chapoutier, purchased some vines in 1879 in the northern Rhône, making that life-changing switch from grower to producer.
-Establishing a small family domaine, successive generations of the Chapoutiers grew the business, most notably Max Chapoutier who made great quality strides in the mid-20th century.
+Establishing a small family domaine, successive generations of the Chapoutiers grew the business, most notably Max Chapoutier, who made great quality strides in the mid-20th century.
 Max retired in 1977, after which his sons Michel and Marc Chapoutier took the reigns, steering Chapoutier to further greatness.
-Today, Marcel is dynamic innovator bar none, investing in Australian vineyards in 1997, and Portugal in 2007, in addition to trialing bio-dynamic viticulture in 1991.
+Today, Marcel is a dynamic innovator bar none, investing in Australian vineyards in 1997 and Portugal in 2007 and trialing bio-dynamic viticulture in 1991.
 Marcel is also renowned for introducing Braille to his wine labels in 1996, a tribute to Maurice Monier of La Sizeranne, founder of the French Association for the Blind.